siegerts/astro-lucia-auth-neon/README.md

 pnpm install
 ```

-2. Add your Neon Postgres database URL as an Environment Variable
+2. Add your Neon Postgres database URL as an Environment Variable in `.env`

 ```
-DATABASE_URL="<>"
+DATABASE_URL=""
 ```

 3. Generate the Prisma Client